 Council honours armed forces reservists

-Flintshire County Council raised the Armed Forces flag on 27 June to celebrate
+Flintshire County Council raised the Armed Forces flag today, 21 June, to

 The Council recognises the valuable contribution employees who are reservists

 make to the Armed Forces, our community, our organisation and nation.
 We are

 Reservists give up their spare time to serve in the Reserve Forces, balancing